jobayer977/javascript-interview-questions/README.md

 	import {(someVar, someFunc)} from './module.js'; console.log(someVar + someFunc());
 </script>
 ```

-# 18 Client-side web APIs

- ## 18.1 How can we communicate between two different tabs?
+155. ### How can we communicate between two different tabs?

 Use BroadcastChannel Web API to communicate between two different tabs BroadcastChannel is a Web API that allows you to send and receive messages between different tabs.

 ```javascript